[Feature photo above by Elliot Brown via flickr (CC BY 2.0).]

 The Math Teachers at Play (MTaP) blog carnival is a monthly collection of tips, tidbits, games, and activities for students and teachers of preschool through pre-college mathematics.
 We welcome entries from parents, students, teachers, homeschoolers, and just plain folks.
 If you like to learn new things and play around with ideas, you are sure to find something of interest.

-We publish MTaP during the second full (Monday-Friday) week of each month, with the exact day of publication during that week left to the host blogger’s discretion:
+We publish MTaP in the last full week of each month, with the exact day of publication left to the host blogger’s discretion:

 How to Submit Your Blog Post

 If you’ve written a blog post about math, we’d love to have you join us!
 Posts must be relevant to students or teachers of school-level mathematics (that is, anything from preschool up to first-year calculus).
 Old posts are welcome, as long as they haven’t been published in past editions of this carnival.
 To submit an entry, fill out this form:

 Don’t procrastinate: The deadline for entries is the Friday before the week the carnival comes out.

 Would You Like to Host the Carnival?

 We need more volunteers.
 Classroom teachers, homeschoolers, college professors, unschoolers, or anyone who likes to play around with math (even if the only person you “teach” is yourself) — if you would like to take a turn hosting the carnival, please speak up!

 The following instructions are specifically for the Math Teachers at Play blog carnival, since that’s the carnival I know best, but the principles should apply to any blog carnival you might want to host.

 Step 1: Get Signed Up